Modern Slavery Statement — Commercial Waste Ilford Commitment

 We are committed to integrating anti-slavery principles into our business model, procurement and day-to-day operational practices.
 Our corporate policy emphasises transparency, ethical recruitment practices and lawful employment, and we require that all parties associated with our commercial waste Ilford activities adhere to these standards.
 Strong ethical standards are embedded in our codes of conduct and supplier expectations.

-Inspector reviewing supplier documents during an audit To enforce this stance we operate a structured programme of supplier audits and due diligence checks.
+A large black wooden compost bin situated outdoors on a grassy area in Ilford, with a mixture of organic waste including plant trimmings, flower petals, and compostable material visible on the surface.
+The bin appears weathered, with some sections showing signs of use and exposure to the elements.
+Surrounding the bin, there are green plants and patches of grass, indicating a garden or outdoor space typical of residential or commercial premises in the area.
+The setting suggests routine waste management or composting activity, relevant to rubbish removal services provided by Commercial Waste Ilford, with a focus on organic waste disposal and green waste management.
+To enforce this stance we operate a structured programme of supplier audits and due diligence checks.
 Audits are risk-based and may include on-site visits, documentation reviews and interviews where appropriate.
 Auditing criteria include verification of employment records, worker contracts, payroll checks and health and safety compliance.
 Suppliers who fail to meet our standards are given corrective action plans; persistent non-compliance can result in contract termination to protect the integrity of commercial-waste-ilford operations.

 Due Diligence, Training and Supplier Engagement